 Tgbe editor: Modify the following sentence as follows (delete it) (#19159):

-An MLD with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall not set the TID-To-Link Mapping Negotiation Support subfield of MLD Capabilities field of the Basic Multi-Link element to 3.

 Tgbe editor: Modify the following paragraph as follows (#19686):

-— it may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link and only MPDUs with TIDs mapped to that link may be transmitted on that link between the corresponding non-AP STA and AP affiliated with the non-AP MLD and the AP MLD, respectively, in the direction (DL/UL) corresponding to the TTLM.
+— it may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link and only QoS Data frames and QoS Null frames with TIDs mapped to that link may be transmitted on that link between the corresponding non-AP STA and AP affiliated with the non-AP MLD and the AP MLD, respectively, in the direction (DL/UL) corresponding to the TTLM.

-— Individually addressed Management frames, QoS Null frames, and Control frames may be sent on any enabled links between the corresponding non-AP MLD and AP MLD both in DL and UL, except that a BlockAckReq frame requesting TID(s) that are not mapped to a link shall not be transmitted on the link by the corresponding non-AP STA affiliated with the non-AP MLD and by the corresponding AP affiliated with the AP MLD.
+— Individually addressed Management frames and Control frames may be sent on any enabled links between the corresponding non-AP MLD and AP MLD both in DL and UL, except that a BlockAckReq frame requesting TID(s) that are not mapped to a link shall not be transmitted on the link by the corresponding non-AP STA affiliated with the non-AP MLD and by the corresponding AP affiliated with the AP MLD.

 35.3.11 Multi-link procedures for (extended) channel switching and channel quieting

-Tgbe editor: Modify the following paragraph as follows (#20058):
+Tgbe editor: Modify the following paragraph as follows and move it at the end of subclause 35.3.11 (#20058):

-Examples of critical update operation in MLO described in this subclause are shown in AF.7 (Example of advertising quieting or channel switching information a link on another link).
+Examples of advertising quieting or channel switching information of a link on another link described in this subclause are shown in AF.7 (Example of advertising quieting or channel switching information a link on another link).

 Tgbe editor: Insert the following paragraph after the 6th paragraph in subclause 35.3.11 Multi-link procedures for (extended) channel switching and channel quieting (#19217):

-If an AP (affected AP) affiliated with an AP MLD is switching channel, the AP MLD shall ensure the new channel is selected so that none of its associated non-AP MLD has two setup links located on overlapping operating channels.
+If an AP (affected AP) affiliated with an AP MLD is switching channel, the AP MLD shall ensure the new channel is selected so that none of its associated non-AP MLDs has multiple setup links located on overlapping operating channels.

 35.3.23 BSS transition management for MLDs